 Comparative analysis: Walk-behind vs. ride-on floor scrubbers

-Walk-behind floor scrubbers typically have a cleaning path width of 75-82 cm, suitable for small spaces with frequent changes of direction, with an average coverage rate of 10,00 – 2200m²/h, a solution tank capacity of about 50L, and a weight distribution that is more suitable for various surfaces.
+Walk-behind floor scrubbers typically have a cleaning path width of 75-82 cm, suitable for small spaces with frequent changes of direction, with an average coverage rate of 1000-2200 m²/h, a solution tank capacity of about 50L, and a weight distribution that is more suitable for various surfaces.
 Its operating time is maintained at 4-6h.
+Because their water flow and recovery tanks are smaller, walk-behind units require more frequent refilling, which limits continuous run time in larger spaces.

 Ride-on floor scrubbers have a path width of 100 cm, a higher continuous cleaning pressure, and a 6-hour operating time that can clean an open area of more than 25000m².
 Ride-on floor scrubbers have larger solution tanks, usually up to 130L, which greatly reduces the number of times the tank is filled and emptied.